Escalating Mideast violence bears hallmarks of 2014 Gaza war

 In Israel, barrages of hundreds of rockets fired by Gaza’s Hamas rulers and other militants at times overwhelmed missile defenses and brought air raid sirens and explosions echoing across Tel Aviv, Israel’s biggest metropolitan area, and other cities.

 The death toll in Gaza rose to 48 Palestinians, including 14 children and three women, according to the Health Ministry.
 More than 300 people have been wounded, including 86 children and 39 women.
-Six Israelis, including three women and a child, were killed by rocket fire, and dozens of people were wounded.
+Six Israelis, including a soldier, three women and a child, were killed, and dozens of people were wounded.

 While the rapidly escalating conflict has brought images familiar from 2014 Israel-Hamas war, the past day has also seen a startling new factor: A burst of fury from Israel’s Palestinian citizens in support of those living in the territories and against Israel’s recent response to unrest in Jerusalem and its current operations in Gaza.